don/cordova-plugin-ble-central/README.md

 ### Description

 Function `scan` scans for BLE devices.
 The success callback is called each time a peripheral is discovered.
+Scanning automatically stops after the specified number of seconds.

     {
         "name": "TI SensorTag",